 One of the biggest design mistakes — decorating your room with a rug that is too small, but what is a good rug size for a living room?
 You want to find a big enough rug for all your furniture to rest on (at least all the front legs, for sure).
-When it comes to rugs, size matters, so if you’re looking for a new rug for your living room, grab a cup of coffee and let’s figure out what rug size you need.
-Oh, and before you head out, be sure to check out more of my living room decor ideas.
+When it comes to rugs, size matters, so if you’re looking for a new rug for your living room, grab a cup of coffee, and let’s figure out what rug size you need.
+Oh, and before you head out, check out more of my living room decor ideas.

 Quick Layout Guide To Rug Sizes For A Living Room

 With rugs available in every shape and size, it’s difficult to know the perfect rug size for your living room instinctively.
 The best way is to consider the size of the room.
 Look at this simple placement guide for your furniture layout, and then scroll for a rule of thumb room-to-rug ratio.

 Measure The Room To Determine The Right Size Rug For Your Living Room

 Large Living Room Size For A 9′ x 12′ Area Rug

 If your living room is 12′ x 18′ or larger, a 9′ x 12′ area rug should be the perfect size rug.
 Yes, I know, an area rug of this size can be an investment, but a large room equals a large rug.
 It will be the focal point of the room.

 Living Room Size For A 8′ x 10′ Size Area Rug